gignupg/Detect-File-Encoding-And-Language/README.md

 ## Known Issues
-* Unable to detect Shift-JIS encoded Japanese text files when using Node.js.
-In the browser it works great!
+* Unable to detect Shift-JIS encoded Japanese text files when using Node.js

 ## License